Arizona vs. Colorado: Sportsbook promo codes, odds, spread, over/under - January 4

 Arizona vs. Colorado Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available at several sportsbooks.
+Check out the odds, spread and over/under for this matchup listed on multiple sportsbooks.

 |Favorite